Alexey Vorobyov: Acting career

 His acting career took off in 2006 when he starred in "Alice's Dream."
 Alex later enrolled in acting school.
 Spring 2008 saw Alex graduate from the theater school.
 He later became a student of the Moscow Art Theater School.
 Once his employment in acting was well established, Alex left the school.

 In 2010, Alex took part in a reality series called "Cruel Intentions," he made it to the finals finishing in second place.
 Later that year, he enlisted as a candidate on the TV show "Ice and Fire" in which he paired up with the Olympic ice-dancer Tatiana Navka (Russian: Татьяна Навка).
 Despite an arm injury, Alex continued his participation in the show.

 On 26 September 2019, it was announced that Alex Sparrow was cast as Yuri "Bobby" Telatovich in the Netflix comedy series, Space Force.

 Personal life

 In 2011 Alex Sparrow dated Russian pop star Victoria Dayneko.

 On 22 January 2013 Alex Sparrow was seriously injured in a car crash in Los Angeles, United States, after his Porsche hit another car.
 Alex was taken to a hospital with a brain trauma and several other injuries, which ended up in half of his face going numb, and put him in intensive care.
 He recovered and slowly returned to recording and acting.

-In April 2025, Aleksey Vorobyev married to Aida Garifullina.
+In April 2025, Aleksey Vorobyev married Aida Garifullina.